Jeremiah-Rojas/ACL-Creation/README.md

 <br>User 3:<img width="705" height="356" alt="image" src="https://github.com/user-attachments/assets/6fe020f4-fa32-42dc-9fda-67c8d80751a9" />

 The following configurations can either copied and pasted as a whole bewteen the break points or manually entered.
+These configurations create each of the VLANs for each user and give them names.
+Then the interfaces specified are given access to the each VLAN accordingly.
+Then lastly, the "g0/0" port is configured to be the trunk oprt which carries all traffic from different VLANS.
 </br>switch configurations:
 ```
 enable